dlcs/protagonist/src/protagonist/Engine/readme.md

 ### API (Synchronous)

-The engine has 2 routes for synchronous processing:

-* `/asset-ingest` - Process incoming `IngestAssetRequest` - generating derivatives for asset delivery.
+For synchronous processing, the engine takes incoming`IngestAssetRequest` at `/asset-ingest`, generating derivatives for asset delivery.
-* `/image-ingest` - As above but takes `LegacyIngestEvent`, which is Deliverator notification model.
-The `LegacyIngestEvent` is converted to `IngestAssetRequest` and follows exact same process as above. _The intention is that this endpoint will be removed when Deliverator engine is retired_

 ### Queue (Asynchronous)